-Kampala Nightlife – Safety and Security – Tips and Advice – Be smart, Stay Safe while visiting Bars in the Nightlife Districts Like Kabalagala.
+Kampala Nightlife – Safety and Security – Tips and Advice – Be savvy, Stay Safe while visiting Bars in Nightlife Districts Like Kabalagala.

 Kampala’s nightlife, especially in the Kabalagala Nightclub district, is known all over Africa.
-It attracts people from all over Africa, Rwandans, Kenyans, South-Sudanese, and Tourists who flock here for a night downtown in Kampala.
-The bars do not close at 2 am like in the West but stay open until dawn and beyond.
-Some stay open for 24 hours a day.
+It attracts people from all over Africa, Rwandans, Kenyans, South Sudanese, and Tourists who flock here for a night downtown in Kampala.
+The bars do not close at 2 am like in the West but stay open until dawn and beyond, and some stay open for 24 hours a day.
 No wonder Kampala is the city that never sleeps.

-Kampala Nightlife – Safety and Security – Tips and Advice for you to enjoy Kampala’s Bar and Nightlife Nightlife without problems.
+Kampala Nightlife – Safety and Security – Tips & Advice for Visitors and Tourists

-Going out for a night on the Town in Kampala begins with an effective dose of old-fashioned Common Sense.
+Going out for a night on the Town in Kampala begins with taking along a dose of old-fashioned Common Sense.

-Common Sense – you are on another continent, the atmosphere is exciting, alcohol is flowing, and it is easy to throw cautions to the wind while out on the Town in Kampala.
+Common Sense – you are on another continent.
+The atmosphere is exciting, alcohol flows, and it is easy to throw caution to the wind while out on the Town in Kampala.

-Conmen and women abound with all kinds of con-stories.
+Con artists and women about, and with n stories.
 We suggest that you do not commit yourself to anything and say no. The next day you will be glad that you did.

 Put your cell phone in your pocket where it is out of sight.
 Leave your purses in your hotel, in their safe, or your room safe.
 Do not take chances with valuable things.

-A Mobile Smart Phone is expensive in Uganda and seen as a status symbol when one sees it on a table – the need and greed factor sets in, and you can be out of your phone.
+A Mobile Smart Phone is expensive in Uganda and seen as a stat; keep when one sees it on a table – the need and greed factor sets in, and you can be out of your phone.

-When going out on the town, take some shillings (no dollars) with you and take out one note at a time-preferably not out of your wallet.
+When going out on the town, take some shillings (no dollars) with you and take them out one note at a time-preferably out of your pocket and not out of your wallet or purse.

-Do not use US dollars, UK pounds, Euros when going out.
-The exchange rate will be atrocious in bars and nightclubs – plus, it draws more attention to you and what you have on you – making you a potential target.
+When going out, do not use US dollars, UK pounds, or Euros.
+The exchange rate will be atrocious in bars and nightclubs – plus, it draws more attention to you and what you have on you, making you a potential target.

-Wallets should not be left in your back pocket but put in the front pocket of your trousers or jeans where it is harder to extract.
+Wallets should not be left in your back pocket but put in the front pocket of your trousers or jeans, which is harder to extract.

-Several Bars now have ATMs, but it is best not to use them since that goes along with flashing money around, and you will draw unnecessary attention – not a good idea.
+Several Bars have ATMs, but it is best not to use them.
+Withdrawing money from a bar ATM is flashing Cash around, and you do not want to draw unnecessary attention.

 Don’t leave drinks unattended:

-People put things into drinks to get whatever they can from you while you are passed out.
+People put things into drinks to get whatever they can from you while passed out.

-Such things are found regularly in the press.
-It applies to almost anywhere – not just at night – even taking a drink or food from someone on a bus is a no-no – even the American Embassy site cautions against taking food or drink from someone on a bus – simply because people were robbed while passed out.
+Such things are found regularly in the press, and it applies to other places as well.
+Taking a drink or food from someone on a bus is a no-no. – even the American Embassy site cautions against taking food or drink from someone on a bus – simply because people were robbed while passed out.

-They can be beautiful, have an incredible yet sad story, speak excellent English (even University graduates turn to Prostitution), but they do have a very high rate of STD’s – over 50% of them have STD of one kind or another.
-Then there is AIDS and HIV..over 40 percent of them are HIV positive – some know their HIV Status but need the money.
+The downside is that many of these young women have a deadly sting.
+There is a high rate of STDs – over 50% of them have STDs of one kind or another.
+Then there is AIDS and HIM.
+Over 40 percent of them are HIV positive – some know their HIV Status but need the money.

 The night of fun ends in empty pockets.
-In the local newspapers, there have been reports where prostitutes use chloroform rubbed on their body, and when the man passes out – all valuables are taken.
-Recently I heard of a Ugandan businessman who came to the front desk of his hotel.
-He was wrapped in a towel – while he was taking a shower, she had taken his clothes, suitcase, laptop, mobile phone – best Advice – if you are looking for a nice Ugandan lady as a friend – go to church, office, cultural event.
+In the local newspapers, there have been reports showering use took rubbed on their bodies.
+When the man passes out – all valuables are taken.
+Recently I heard of a Ugandan businessman who came to the front desk of his hotel wrapped in a towel.
+While he was taking a shower, she had taken his clothes, suitcase, laptop, and mobile phone.

-If you are bar hopping, or on a pub crawl as some foreigners like to do, hire a special for hire taxi for the evening and let the hotel negotiate the price for you, they will get a cut, but it will be lower than if you bargained.
+If you are bar hopping or on a pub crawl, as some foreigners like, hire a unique taxi for the evening and let the hotel negotiate the price.
+They will get a cut.
+Still, it will be lower than if you bargained.

 Especially if you have never been to Uganda and Kampala before, you should take a Ugandan along for your night on the town.

-He or she can certainly keep you out of potential trouble.
-It may cost you a few more shillings, but your evening will be more enjoyable and safer with someone who knows their way around, knows the Ugandan Culture and mindset – and he or she can give you insights that otherwise, you might miss.
+They can certainly keep you out of potential trouble.
+It may cost you a few more shillings.
+Still, your evening will be more enjoyable and safer with someone who knows their way around and someone who knows the Ugandan Culture and mindset.
+Such a person can give you insights you might miss otherwise.

-Having a Ugandan along will make it a much more enjoyable evening since most Ugandans know how to avoid problems, understand safety and security when it comes to Kampala’s bar scene.
+Having a Ugandan along will make it a much more enjoyable evening since most Ugandans know how to avoid problems and understand safety and security in Kampala’s bar scene.